JohnChang2014/custom_rqrcode/README.md

 #### Options:

 * `:size`    – This controls how big the QR Code will be.
 Smallest size will be chosen by default.
 Set to maintain consistent size.
 * `:level`   – The error correction level, can be:
   * Level `:l` 7%  of code can be restored
   * Level `:m` 15% of code can be restored
   * Level `:q` 25% of code can be restored
   * Level `:h` 30% of code can be restored (default :h)
 * `:offset`  – Padding around the QR Code (e.g. 10)
 * `:unit`    – How many pixels per module (e.g. 11)
 * `:fill`    – Background color (e.g "ffffff" or :white)
 * `:color`   – Foreground color for the code (e.g. "000000" or :black)
+* `:bg`      – Background image to be combined with QR code image (e.g. "./img/000.png")
+* `:gravity` – Location where QR code image will be put on the background image (e.g. "center" or "north")

 ## About

-This project was inspired by the first chapter in José Valim's book [Crafting Rails Applications](http://pragprog.com/titles/jvrails/crafting-rails-applications)
+This project was modified from samvincent's project [rqrcode-rails](https://github.com/samvincent/rqrcode-rails3)

 QR codes are encoded by [rqrcode](https://github.com/whomwah/rqrcode)